Fall, Spring, Summer, Academic Year

 Fall & Academic Year: 3/15

 View of Prague

-This semester, academic year or summer program offers students the opportunity to enroll in courses in a variety of disciplines related to Czech, Central and Eastern European studies at Charles University.
-No prior Czech language study is required, and most classes are taught in English.
+This program offers students the opportunity to enroll in courses in a variety of disciplines related to Czech, Central European, and Eastern European studies.
+No prior Czech language study is required and most classes are taught in English.

 The program is administered by the University Studies Abroad Consortium (USAC), of which the University of Iowa is a member.
 UI students earn resident credit.

 For the semester-length program, students take an intensive two-week beginning Czech language course plus longer courses on taught in English in a variety of disciplines.
 For summer-length programs, students typically take between 3 and 4 credits, per session.
 Students opting for the combination session usually earn between 6 and 8 credits, total.
 (UIowa administrative fee is based on an 8 credit enrollment.)
 An optional field study course to Vienna and Budapest is also offered for both semester and summer options.
 There is an additional charge for this choice.

 Qualified students studying for at least one semester may apply for internships designed to complement the academic program.
 Interns receive a maximum of three credits but no financial compensation.
 The schedule and number of work hours will be determined by the schedule of USAC courses.
 The work will be done in an English-speaking environment but some knowledge of Czech language is helpful.

 If interested, you will apply for an internship after you have been accepted into the USAC Prague program.
 Requirements are: minimum GPA of 3.0 on a 4.0 scale and junior standing at time of internship.
 A refundable fee of $100 is charged and returned upon successful completion of the internship.